dev-devneuron/leasing-copilot-supabase/FRONTEND_BACKEND_INTEGRATION.md

 - Frontend should display clear success instructions (e.g., “Tap call, wait for carrier confirmation tone, then return to the app”).
 Backend can return these copy strings as part of `/call-forwarding-state` if you want server-driven UX.
 - **Security guardrails:** The backend validates Twilio numbers (E.164 format) before responding, so disable the three dialer buttons if `twilio_number` is missing.
 Rate limit errors (HTTP 429) indicate the PM toggled more than the configured hourly allowance—surface a non-blocking alert and retry later.
 - **User feedback:** After the dial code completes, call `PATCH /call-forwarding-state` with `confirmation_status`.
 For failures, pass `failure_reason` and show `forwarding_state.forwarding_failure_reason` in the UI until the next success.
 Success responses may trigger an internal SMS alert for Support, so you don’t need to page them manually.
+- **Legacy data:** When an assigned number exists but `twilio_number` is still null (older records), the backend auto-fills it by reading the linked `purchased_phone_number`.
+Triggering `GET /my-number` (or any forwarding endpoint) will hydrate the value, so the “Assign a phone number” prompt should disappear without manual DB edits.

 ---